 This puts the viability of their businesses in danger and is an issue I am particularly concerned out.
 In Wealden, a few of our supermarkets have signed up to support this campaign and I am seeking to get all of them on board.
 The Government has also secured a £26 million of emergency funding for our dairy farmers.

-More generally, I hold regular meetings with the National Farmers Union, and have also held several pub meetings across Wealden with the local farming community to hear their views.
-As a result of hearing the concerns of some of them, I led a House of Commons debate on tenant farming to raise concerns about the length and security of tenancy agreements.
+I hold regular meetings with the National Farmers Union, and have also held several pub meetings across Wealden with the local farming community to hear their views.
+As a result of hearing the concerns of some of them, I led a House of Commons debate on tenant farming to raise concerns about the length and security of tenancy agreements, and liaised with Sussex Police to help tackle rural crime.

 Here are a few more of the things I am doing for our farmers: